Sylvance/sms_email_api/README.md

 # SMS EMAIL API

 This is a simple app to send sms and emails.

-The postman collection for this api is in the root folder and it is called `sms_email_api.postman_collection.json`.
+The postman collection for this api is in the `public/docs` folder and it is called `sms_email_api.postman_collection.json`.

 ## Running the app